cpsc3220/project1/TaskA/README.md

     example, typing `man qsort` at the command line will give you a lot of information on how to use the library sorting routine.

-**Assumptions and Errors**

--   The return code upon success is zero.
-When the program runs normally and no errors are encountered, you should return an error code of 0.

--   Only space characters (i.e., what you get when you hit spacebar) will be used to separate words in the input.
-Thus, you don't have to worry about tabs or other whitespace.
-However, your program should correctly handle the case where there are two or more spaces between words, i.e., it should treat that as one big separator between the words.

--   Max line length will be 128.
-If you get a line longer than this (detected by the lack of a newline character in the last position), please print `Line too long` to standard error and exit with return code 1.

--   You should check the arguments of fastsort carefully.
-If more than two arguments are passed, or two are passed but the second does not fit the format of a dash followed by a number, you should EXACTLY print (to standard error):

-    `Error: Bad command line parameters and exit with return code 1.`

--   Key does not exist on one line of input file: If the specified key does not exist on a particular line of the input file, you should just use the last word of that line as the key.
-For example, if the user wants to sort on the 4th word ( -4 ), and the sort encounters a line like this ( sample line ), the sort should use the word line to sort that line.

--   Empty line: You should use an empty string to sort any empty lines (i.e., lines that are just a newline or spaces and a newline character).

--   File length: May be pretty long!
-However, no need to implement a fancy two-pass sort or anything like that; the data set will fit into memory and you shouldn't have to do anything special to handle this.
-However, if `malloc()` does fail, please print malloc failed to standard error and exit with code 1.

--   Invalid files: If the user specifies an input file that you cannot open (for whatever reason), the sort should EXACTLY print (to standard error): Error: Cannot open file foo with no extra spaces (if the file was named foo ) and then exit with return code 1.

--   Important: On any error code, you should print the error to the screen using `fprintf()`, and send the error message to stderr (standard error) and not stdout (standard output).
-This is accomplished in your C code as follows:

-    `fprintf(stderr, “whatever error message\n”);`

--   **Do not print anything to stdout except for your sorted output.**

-**General Advice**

- \
+## General Advice

-Start small, and get things working incrementally.
+- Start small, and get things working incrementally.
 For example, first get a program that simply reads in the input file, one line at a time, and prints out what it reads in.
 Then, slowly add features and test them as you go.

-Testing is critical.
+- Testing is critical.
 One great programmer said you have to write 5-10 lines of test code for every line of code you produce; testing your code to make sure it works is crucial.
 Write tests to see if your code handles all the cases you think it should.
 Be as comprehensive as you can be.
 Of course, when grading your projects, we will be.
 Thus, it is better if you find your bugs first, before we do.

-Use git/github to backup version of your work!
+- Use git/github to backup version of your work!
 That is its purpose.

 **Submission**
 -   The last commit to the `master` branch before the deadline will be treated as the submission.
 You may chose to do your work on another branch, but be sure to merge it with master before the deadline.

 -   Your **Makefile** can be the one provided, or your own.
 However, I should be able to use the `make` command in the shell with no